ottjoshuaj/jewel-mover/README.md

 If you have access to this source code you have agreed to the NDA and Non-Compete.
 This is NOT open source!
 Providing access to this app without due permission from the author is against and fully punishable by the law.

+#Donate

+This project takes time and constant maintenance.
+Please share the isnane profits you will make using my software

+USDT, ETH, USDC, etc

+MetaMask Address: 0x209A4C72310Ba0EA9fE98595112c0E16dE84DeFF